2021 Kabul airport attack: Attack

 Amid the 2021 evacuation from Afghanistan, a crowd of local and foreign civilians fled to the airport to be evacuated.
 At Abbey Gate, one of the gates into the airport, a suicide bomber detonated an explosive belt.
 After the explosion, gunfire erupted and all gates to the airport were closed.
 U.S. officials said that ISIS–K gunmen opened fire into the crowd after the explosion and U.S. troops returned fire.
+In 2026, Gunnery Sergeant Jonathan Eby, Lance Corporal Jordan Houston, and Corporal Michael Gretzon were each awarded a Bronze Star Medal with "V" device for valor for returning fire against the ISIS-K gunmen.
 According to several reporters, eyewitnesses attributed at least some of the gunfire into the crowd and consequent deaths after the explosion to panic by U.S. troops.
-The Pentagon acknowledged the possibility of U.S. responsibility for some deaths in a news conference on 28 August.
+The Pentagon acknowledged the possibility of U.S. responsibility for some deaths at a news conference on 28 August.

-The explosion occurred by a canal where U.S. forces were checking evacuees' passports, visas and other documentation before allowing them inside the airport.
-An eyewitness stated that the explosion felt as if someone had pulled the ground from under his feet, and saw other evacuees thrown into the air by the force of the blast.
+The explosion occurred by a canal where U.S. forces were checking evacuees' travel documents before allowing them into the airport.
+An eyewitness stated that the explosion felt as if someone had pulled the ground from under his feet, and he saw other evacuees thrown into the air by the force of the blast.
 Initial reports erroneously stated that a second explosion had taken place at the nearby Baron Hotel.
 The following day, it was confirmed that there had been no second explosion.

 ISIS–K, who claimed responsibility for the attack, named the bomber as Abdul Rahman al-Logari.
 The Taliban had fought against IS–KP previously, and were helping the U.S. forces to maintain security at the airport.